sjsu-library/unionist/_items/unionist--text-0005.md

 source: The Unionist
 subject: Canterbury Female Academy; African-American Students; Vigilante VIolence
 type: Text
-category: Unionist content republished article.type:
+category: Unionist content
+articleType:
 volume: '1'
 issue: '7'
 transcription: "<p>O!
 SHAME!
-SHAME!!”</p><p>☞ “The following paragraph is<br>  extracted
-  from the Unionist of last week” <br></p><p>  “’The laudable efforts of the Canterbury worthies to drive Miss Crandall from<br>  her purpose, by withholding from her the necessaries of life, will have the<br>  effect to perpetuate their own well earned fame, if not to attain its primary<br>  object.
-The latest measure which we have heard of their adopting, is the<br>  FILLING MISS C’S WELL WITH MANURE FROM THE BARNYARD,<br>  <em>and then refusing to give her water from their own wells.’”</em></p>"
+SHAME!!”</p><p>☞ “The following paragraph is <br>  extracted from the Unionist of last week”  <br></p><p>  “’The laudable efforts of the Canterbury worthies to drive Miss Crandall from <br>  her purpose, by withholding from her the necessaries of life, will have the <br>  effect to perpetuate their own well earned fame, if not to attain its primary <br>  object.
+The latest measure which we have heard of their adopting, is the <br>  FILLING MISS C’S WELL WITH MANURE FROM THE BARNYARD, <br>  <em>and then refusing to give her water from their own wells.’”</em></p>"
 scholarlyNotes:
 commentary: The vigilante violence and harassment of the Canterbury Female Academy was continuous, malicious, and often crudely immature, as in this instance.
 Putting